Sioux City Symphony to postpone remaining concerts of the season due to COVID-19 concerns

 "Any cancellation has a significant financial impact on the Symphony," Morgan said.
 "Still, we have to look out for safety of our musicians, guests and staff, especially during a difficult time like this."

-Guest who have already paid for a concert and gala ticket can ask a refund by April 30 at the point of purchase.
+Guests who have already paid for a concert or gala ticket can ask for a refund by April 30 at the point of purchase.

 Otherwise, tickets for the postponed shows can be exchanged for one of three classical concerts for the upcoming 2020-2021 season.
 Or guests can simply hold on to their tickets for the rescheduled Osborn concert or Gala Fundraiser.
 Morgan said purchased tickets will still be valid on the new date.